 Social marketing is one of those tasks that can take a lot of time.
 However, you can also waste a lot of time on if you don’t have a solid plan of attack.
 Lack of planning can also result in lackluster posts that no one is very interested in or wants to share.
 The advantage of creating a social marketing calendar is that you can plan out your posts months in advance.
 This allows you to hit on themes, holidays and other upcoming events you otherwise might have missed.

 When companies engage on social media, customers tend to spend 20 to 40 percent more than when they don’t.
 Knowing that customers are more inclined to buy from a company engaged in this way makes the need for a plan even more pertinent.
-There are some specific things you can focus on to create a calendar.
+There are some specific things you can focus on to create a marketing calendar.
 This will have the maximum impact on customers and potential customers.

 1. Time-Sensitive Content

 An editorial calendar allows you to plan out content that has a shelf life and get it to your followers in a timely manner.
 If you have a product launch coming up, you can schedule posts announcing the exciting new release.
 Don’t worry, you can always adjust your calendar if there is a snafu in timing or you simply want to share a last-minute announcement.
 In addition to releases, you’ll be able to plan tweets and posts around major holidays or seasonal sales.

 Perhaps one of the best features of an editorial marketing calendar is that you can see what you’ve already posted about and what you haven’t.
 Take the time to look through your calendar every week and check for gaping holes in information.
 Is your company participating in a worthy cause and you’ve failed to mention it or share photos of your employees serving at a local homeless shelter?
 This is part of your overall story as a business.
 Having a calendar allows you to see what you might have failed to mention to followers.
 Also, make sure you haven’t repeated the same post too many times to the same audience.